 What is glanders?

 Glanders is an infectious disease caused by the bacterium Burkholderia mallei.
-Glanders is primarily a disease affecting horses, but it also affects donkeys and mules and can be naturally contracted by goats, dogs and cats.
-Human infection, although not naturally occurring in the United States in over 60 years, has occurred rarely and sporadically among laboratory workers and those in direct and prolonged contact with infected, domestic animals.
+Glanders is primarily a disease affecting horses, but it also affects donkeys, mules, goats, dogs, and cats.
+Since the 1940s, glanders has occurred rarely and sporadically among laboratory workers and people handling infected animals including veterinarians, caretakers, and slaughterhouse workers.

 Who gets glanders?